Monte Carlo event generation of neutrino-electron scattering: NuWro update

-The neutrino Monte Carlo generator NuWro~\cite{NuWro, NuWroFSI} has been developed at the Wrocław University theory group since 2005.
-Currently NuWro covers neutrino energy range from $\sim 100$~MeV to $\sim 100$~GeV.
-It includes the following basic neutrino-nucleon interaction modes which can be individually switched on and off: \begin{itemize} \item charged current quasi-elastic (CCQE) and neutral current elastic scattering
+The neutrino Monte Carlo generator NuWro~\cite{NuWro, NuWroFSI} has been developed at the Wroc{\l}aw University by a theory group since 2005.
+Currently, NuWro covers the neutrino energy range from $\sim 100$~MeV to $\sim 100$~GeV.
+It includes the following neutrino-nucleon interaction modes which can be individually switched on and off: \begin{itemize} \item charged current quasi-elastic (CCQE) and neutral current elastic scattering

-where $N$ is either proton ($p$) or neutron ($n$); \item CC/NC single pion production, most importantly through an excitation of the $\Delta(1232)$ resonance; \item CC/NC deep inelastic scattering, defined by a condition $W_{\rm{inv}}>1.6$~GeV, where $W_{\rm{inv}}$ is the invariant hadronic mass. \end{itemize} For nuclear target reactions, NuWro offers many possibilities to describe the initial state nucleon: local and global Fermi gas, spectral functions, and an effective density and momentum dependent nuclear potential.
-Nuclear targets bring in also two other possibilities for interaction modes: \begin{itemize} \item CC/NC coherent pion production; \item CC/NC meson exchange current process. \end{itemize}
+where $N$ is either proton ($p$) or neutron ($n$); \item CC/NC single-pion production, most importantly through the excitation of the $\Delta(1232)$ resonance; \item CC/NC deep-inelastic scattering, defined by the condition $W_{\rm{inv}}>1.6$~GeV, where $W_{\rm{inv}}$ is the invariant hadronic mass. \end{itemize} For nuclear target reactions, NuWro offers many possibilities to describe the initial state bound nucleon: local and global Fermi gas, spectral functions, effective density and momentum dependent nuclear potential.
+Nuclear targets bring in also two new possibilities for the interaction modes: \begin{itemize} \item CC/NC coherent pion production; \item CC/NC meson exchange current process. \end{itemize}

 NuWro contains a homegrown intranuclear cascade model for the final state interactions (FSI) of outgoing hadrons~\cite{Niewczas:2019fro}.
-However, in modelling purely leptonic processes, FSI is not used.
+In modelling purely leptonic processes, FSI is not needed.